HaochenZ11/CMU-VLA-Challenge/README.md

     The size limitation depends on the machine we use to run evaluation.
 The specs for the machine can be found [HERE](https://simplynuc.com/product/nuc13rngi9-full/?gad_source=1&gclid=CjwKCAjwiaa2BhAiE[%E2%80%A6]g4P7AnhLOZQVIoVC9croO7-i74DfuezIOztALzi5RVJ3jv3bxoCxmEQAvD_BwE).

+5. How will real-robot evaluation work?

+   All submissions will first be evaluated in simulation first.
+Valid submissions will then be evaluated on the real-robot system and teams will be invited to schedule a timeslot and connect remotely to assist with the integration and evaluation.

+6. Will ground-truth semantics be provided in the real-robot evaluation?

+   Yes, ground-truth semantics will be provided in the real-world scene as well.
+Participants have a choice whether to use ground-truth semantics in their final submission or not and indicate this in the submission form.
+Methods that use it vs. methods that do not will be scored differently.

+8. How will presentation at the IROS workshop work?

+   All evaluation will be conducted prior to the IROS conference.
+The top 3 teams will be contacted with the opportunity to present their method either in-person or remotely.

 ## References